-Energy & the Environment
+Energy and the Environment

 Among the defining global, national and regional challenges for this century is ensuring adequate supply of energy without compromising our collective ability to sustain our changing habitat as the global human population is on a path to grow from presently some seven billion to nine billion or more.

-Chattanooga and the region are home to a number of companies that have been interacting with UTC programs and departments, including the SimCenter, in the Energy & Environment space and our goal is to grow these interactions as we advance the SimCenter program.
+Chattanooga and the region are home to a number of companies that have been interacting with UTC programs and departments, including the SimCenter, in the Energy and Environment space and our goal is to grow these interactions as we advance the SimCenter program.

 There are numerous opportunities to build on the record of accomplishments by the SimCenter in applications in the Energy & Environment space.
-A short list includes the highly successful work on drag reduction devices for heavy trucks thereby assisting in improving fleet fuel economy; assisting a commercial company in achieving significant reductions in power consumption in their new carpet manufacturing machines; design optimization for wind turbines and wind turbine farms; fluid-thermo-elastic analysis and design of Solid Oxide and Proton Exchange Membrane Fuel Cells Supported by the Office of Naval Research and a commercial company; particulate flow modeling and contaminant releases in urban environments; modeling rural and urban flooding with contaminant transport; agent-based traffic flow simulations, etc. In collaboration with UTC departments, the Center will advance new capabilities, such as modeling and simulation of network dynamics, and others.
+A short list includes the highly successful work on drag reduction devices for heavy trucks thereby assisting in improving fleet fuel economy; assisting a commercial company in achieving significant reductions in power consumption in their new carpet manufacturing machines; design optimization for wind turbines and wind turbine farms; fluid-thermo-elastic analysis and design of Solid Oxide and Proton Exchange Membrane Fuel Cells Supported by the Office of Naval Research and a commercial company; particulate flow modeling and contaminant releases in urban environments; modeling rural and urban flooding with contaminant transport; agent-based traffic flow simulations, etc. In collaboration with UTC departments, the Center will advance new capabilities, such as modeling and simulation of network dynamics and others.